brimdata/super/book/src/super-sql/operators/cut.md

 Each right-hand side `<expr>` can be any expression and is optional.

-When the left-hand side assignment are omitted and the expressions are simple field references, the _cut_ operation resembles the Unix shell command, e.g.,
+When the left-hand side assignments are omitted and the expressions are simple field references, the _cut_ operation resembles the Unix shell command, e.g.,
 ```
 ... | cut a,c | ...